tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 Therefore, I suggest not mentioning these methodologies in the bullet points.

 Similarly, documenting the tools you use does not help to show the impact you have made in the company, for example
+- Participated in daily standups and iterated on the project with the Agile methodology.
 - Used GitLab for version control and JIRA for task tracking.

+Moreover, bullet points that focus on the methodologies is usually reusable by any resumes, which makes the experience look mediocre.

 My guess of the motivation behind these bullet points is to suggest some fit between the candidate and the company.
 A good company should look beyond the tools when accessing skills and culture fit.